wp-plugins/n3rdskwat-mp3player/readme.txt

 == Changelog ==

+= 1.1.7 =
+* Updated the flash file to prevent loading when autoplay is disabled
+* Changed the 'Path to search for mp3s' to be a dropdown selection of all the directories available
+* When you have links on your website to mp3s in the playlist, they will be played when they are clicked

 = 1.1.6 =
 * Added cookies to maintain the page you are looking at even at hard reload